Bamboccianti: Critical reception

-The success of the genre is partly explained by a change in the mode of decorating the houses of the upper classes in Rome.
-Paintings on canvas or panel gradually gained preference over frescoes.
-This gave foreign artists who were specialized in this technique an advantage.
-Furthermore, as art lovers were looking for new topics there existed a favorable environment for the reception of Bamboccianti art.
+The success of the genre can be partly explained by a change in the way the houses of the Roman upper classes were decorated.
+Paintings on canvas or panel gradually gained preference over frescoes, which gave foreign artists who specialised in this technique an advantage.
+Furthermore, as art lovers were looking for new subjects, a favourable environment existed for the reception of Bamboccianti art.

 The fact that learned and aristocratic patrons continued to purchase works by these artists was frequently bemoaned by painters of histories and other genres within the accepted canon of the city's main artistic establishment, the Academy of St. Luke.
-For example, Salvator Rosa, in his satire on painting Pittura (c.
-1650), complains bitterly about the taste of the aristocratic patrons and their acceptance of such everyday subjects:
+For example, Salvator Rosa, in his satire on painting, Pittura (c.
+1650), complains bitterly about the taste of aristocratic patrons and their acceptance of such everyday subjects:

 "Quel che aboriscon vivo, aman dipinto."